-Three support letters have been sent on three of the bills.
-Unfortunately, SB 537 (Becker) underwent significant amendments and no position letter of Support has been sent at this time.
+Three support letters were sent.
+Unfortunately, SB 537 (Becker) underwent significant amendments.
+No action was taken on the Becker bill.

-In April, the Legislative Committee and Board also acted in support in SB 511 (Blakespear), that letter has been sent and the bill passed through committee and appropriations in early May.
+In April the Legislative Committee and Board acted in support in SB 511 (Blakespear) and that letter was sent.

-At the May Legislative Committee meeting, four additional positions were taken and presented to the C/CAG Board, which voted to approve.
+At the May Legislative Committee, four additional positions were taken and presented to the C/CAG Board, which voted to approve.
 They are as follows: